shridharkamathe/Job-Analytics/README.md

 ## Acknowledgments

 We would like to acknowledge the efforts put into this project.
-The web scraping, data cleaning, analysis, and webpage creation are based on thorough research and utilization of relevant libraries and technologies.
+The web scraping, data cleaning, analysis, and webpage creation are based on thorough research and utilization of relevant libraries and technologies

 Please note that this project is a proposal and should be further evaluated and adapted based on the specific requirements and objectives of your application.